CharlesIrvineKC/mozart/guides/home_loan.md

 19:17:42.130 [info] Process complete [home loan process][baa48cc2-f315-48f4-a4f1-97da78a16fe7]
 ```

 This might have been a bit much to fully comprehend in one pass.
 Try stepping through it again, perhaps completing user tasks with different parameter values.
-Once you fully understand this example, you have pretty figured Mozart out!
+Once you fully understand this example, you have pretty much figured Mozart out!